andyku25/jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2.
+Where users are able to add items to shopping cart and checkout via Stripe Api.
+Admin users are able to create categories and add new products to the products page.

 ## Additional Steps for Apple M1 Machines